Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 - Orchestrate the sales order fulfillment and shipping of goods to customers.
 - Analyze historical data and trends to replenish stock.

-Which type of agent should you use for each requirement?
+**Which type of agent should you use for each requirement?**

 To answer, drag the appropriate agent types to the correct requirements.
 Each agent type may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 Select and Place

-**NOTE:** Each correct selection is worth one point.

 **Agent types**